odoo/odoo/doc/api_integration.rst

 Web Service API
 ===============

-Odoo is mostly extended internally via modules, but much of its features and all of its data is also available from the outside for external analysis or integration with various tools.
+Odoo is usually extended internally via modules, but many of its features and all of its data are also available from the outside for external analysis or integration with various tools.
 Part of the :ref:`reference/orm/model` API is easily available over XML-RPC_ and accessible from a variety of languages.